 Results 1–10 of 62 for "Curriculum"X related to "Can the next mass shooting be prevented?"
-Refine Your Search Refine Your Search TopicEducation (50)HIV & AIDS (9)Children (6)Personality (6)Learning & memory (5) 8 more... [+] Race (2)Sleep (2)Testing issues (2)Bullying (1)Death & dying (1)Emotional health (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorDwyer, Carol (2)O'Leary, Ann (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1) 27 more... [+] Brabeck, Mary (1)Carey, Michael P. (1)Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Whitcomb, David H. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 62 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (54)Personality (7)Children (6)HIV & AIDS (6)Learning & memory (5) 8 more... [+] Race (2)Sleep (2)Bullying (1)Death & dying (1)Emotional health (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1) 27 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Whitcomb, David H. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 62 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Activity 1.3: The Insanity PleaIn Canada and three-fourths of the states, the burden of proof has shifted to the defense, which must prove the defendant insane.
-Defendants must show they did not understand the wrongfulness of their acts.Curriculum 3.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Defendants must show they did not understand the wrongfulness of their acts.Curriculum 3.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 4.Activity 1.3: The Autonomic Nervous SystemThe autonomic nervous system consists of two sets of nerves that have reciprocal or mutually inhibitory effects.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 8.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 9.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 10.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum Previous 1 2 3 ...
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 7.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 8.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
+Curriculum 9.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 10.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 62 for "Curriculum"X related to "Can the next mass shooting be prevented?"